Eppo-exp/eppo-docs/docs/sdks/server-sdks/node.md

 getJSONAssignment(...)
 ```

 Each function has the same signature, but returns the type in the function name.
-For booleans use `getBooleanAssignment`, which has the following signature:
+The only exception is `defaultValue`, which should be the same type as the flag.
+For boolean flags for instance, you should use `getBooleanAssignment`, which has the following signature:

 ```javascript
 getBoolAssignment: (